 - Team up with other schools who are also taking part in the challenge - skype in Irish

-This year, for the first time, a different package will be available for primary schools as well as additional support to help teachers:
+This year, a different package will be available for primary schools as well as additional support to help teachers:

 1. A new phrasebook aimed specifically at primary school students

 2. 3 sample plans for the entire school day

 4. A sample letter to send home to parents about the day

 5. Useful phrases for all the teachers in school, parents and to use with local shops/shopkeepers

 6. Links to films and music, steps for the céilí as well as other useful resources